-12:1 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, - Abram was in Haran when this call came.
+12:1 Now the LORD had said unto Abram, Get thee out of thy country, and from thy kindred, and from thy father's house, - Only after his father's death did Abram hear the Lord's voice.
+Abram was in Haran when this call came to get out of proceed on the journey to Canaan.
 This was not the place to stay.
 The word "Haran" means "parched," and it was indeed a parched and barren place to live.
 If you stop and consider what it means, the last few verses of Genesis 11 and the beginning of Chapter 12 are all about death and loss and a series of separations in Abram's life.
 He was ...

-- Separated from his Homeland when he left Ur of the Chaldees. - Separated from his Family when his brother and his father died. - Separated from his Destination when he stayed for many years in Haran.
+- Separated from his Homeland when he left Ur of the Chaldees. - Separated from his Family when his brother and his father died. - Separated from his Destination when he stayed for many years in Haran. - Separated from his Dream when his wife was unable to have children.